 7. Post-Operative Limitations

 Many surgeries to repair or replace damaged hind leg components can restore full mobility to the limb, but not immediately.
 Dogs recovering from such surgeries may experience temporary disability, with owners instructed to keep their pets from bearing weight on an extremity that has yet to heal.

-If your dog has developed increasing trouble using his hind legs to stand, sit, lie down, climb, or walk, you may find the solutions to this problem at your local veterinarian.
+If your dog has developed increasing difficulty using his back legs to stand and walk, sit, lie down, and climb, you may find the solutions to this problem at your local veterinarian.
 An evaluation can detect the underlying cause, allowing the vet to suggest numerous possible remedies.

 The severity of a hind leg condition may dictate the kind of treatment your pet receives.
 For example, mild osteoarthritis often responds well to a combination of medication, light exercise, and dietary modifications to promote weight loss or reduce inflammation.
 Severe degeneration due to arthritis and/or dysplasia may require joint surgery or even joint replacement.

 Veterinarians can treat hip dysplasia through surgery.
 Young dogs can receive a double or triple pelvic osteotomy, which rotates the joint components to improve function.
 A femoral head osteotomy removes the head of the femur, allowing scar tissue to replace it.
 Your dog may walk with a limp afterward, but he will no longer be in pain.
 A total hip replacement can restore both full hip function and full comfort in many canine patients.

 Spinal treatments may help some kinds of neurological dysfunction.
 Your dog might benefit from herniated disc removal and spinal fusion surgery, or from strong anti-inflammatory drugs to reduce swollen tissues that pinch nerves.

 When Medical Care Isn’t Enough: Support and Mobility Products